Back to Blog

 At week 4 of a recognized pregnancy, risk is around 20–25%.
 By week 8, it has already fallen to 5–7%.
 By week 12, it is around 2–3%.
 By the second trimester, risk of loss is well below 1%.

 Using the overall first-trimester average to estimate risk at week 9 is like using the national speed limit to estimate how fast you are going on a residential street.
-The average is technically correct for the whole journey but tells you nothing useful about right now.
+The average is technically correct for the whole first trimester but tells you nothing useful about right now.

 The Hidden Variable: Age